DIY Spray Foam Insulation, Is It Worth It?

 And the last factor to consider, which is the most important of all would be cost comparison?

 It’s also worth mentioning that if you are just looking to do an area of less than 1 foot squared or other minor areas air sealing of areas around the house.
-This includes areas around leaky doors, windows, drain pipes, etc… You can save a ton of money by just going with a cheap single component reusable setup.
+This includes areas around leaky doors, windows, drain pipes, etc. You can save a ton of money by just going with a cheap single component can foam reusable setup.